 - Put a drop on your hand and wet it.
 If it doesn’t dissolve easily in water, it’s a no-go.

 - Try cleaning it from your skin without detergents.
 If it doesn’t rinse easily, it can’t be removed from your hair easily.

 Covington-Bowers offers some additional insights.
 “To avoid weighing down finer hair, keep your application light – on the top layers at least – to keep it springy.”
 To make your curls longer and less compact, “stretch damp hair out with one hand while using a diffuser with the other,” suggests JCB.
 Or, hang upside down to make use of your hair’s own weight.
-It’s a good way to get volume, and if you’re craving more (fine types take note) you can always add a little Lift at the root beforehand.
+It’s a good way to get volume, and if you’re craving more (fine types take note) you can always add a little root lifting spray at the roots beforehand.